winesapOS/winesapOS/README.md

 $ sudo chown winesap:winesap "/home/winesap/Desktop/$(ls -1 ~/Desktop/ | grep setup_)"
 ```

-### Two or More Set Ups of winesapOS Cause an Unbootable System
+### Two or More Instances of winesapOS Cause an Unbootable System

-**Challenge: winesapOS uses labels for file system mounts which confuses the system if more than one label is found.**
+**Challenge: more than one instance of winesapOS on the same computer leads to both being unbootable.**

-**Solution:**
+**Solutions:**

 1. **Change the file system label of at least the root file system** on one of the winesapOS drives.
 It is recommended to change all of the labels on that same drive. **This can cause an unbootable system.** Manually review the contents of `/etc/fstab` to ensure it is correct.